atomixnmc/minidi-dict-ng1/docs/unstable/tutorials/dropbox.md

 About
 -----

-This tutorial describe how to maintain a copy of MDwiki with [Dropbox](http://www.dropbox.com)
+This tutorial describe how to maintain a copy of Minidi with [Dropbox](http://www.dropbox.com)

 Attention: This tutorial is incomplete.
 Please help completing it for beginner users by [contributing][contribute].